Peter Walls: Rhodesian Bush War

 On 4 September 1978 a combined NATJOC meeting was held which Ian Smith attended.
 This was the day after the first Viscount tragedy.
-It appears that in the meeting after Smith had left the meeting, the Generals or elements of NATJOC rebelled and decided to approach the British Government to find out if a coup was staged, what would be the British Government's position, if Rhodesia was returned to British rule.
+It appears that in the meeting after Smith had left, the generals or elements of NATJOC rebelled and decided to approach the British government to find out if a coup was staged, what would be the British Government's position if Rhodesia was returned to British rule.
 Declassified minutes of the British Cabinet meeting of 7 September 1978 shows that the British were approached (cab-128-64 of the British archives).
-Any approach by these senior Generals would hand the British a significant advantage in future negotiations.
+Any approach by these senior generals would hand the British a significant advantage in future negotiations.
 This also compromised Ian Smith's hand at the Lancaster House Conference.

 On 4 November 1978, Walls announced to the press that 2,000 nationalist guerrillas had been persuaded to lay down their arms (this figure has been placed by subsequent historical research at closer to no more than 50).

 On 12 February 1979, in an attempt to assassinate Walls, ZIPRA shot down Air Rhodesia Flight 827 with a Soviet-made SAM-7 missile.
 Flight 827 was a regularly scheduled flight from Kariba to Salisbury.
 The aircraft was a Vickers Viscount known as The Umniati, and the second civilian Viscount they had shot down.
 All 55 passengers and 4 crew on board were killed.
 But Walls and his wife had missed the flight and were aboard a second Viscount which took off 15 minutes later, and which landed unharmed at Salisbury.
 The Zimbabwe African People's Union leader Joshua Nkomo appeared on British domestic television laughing about this incident, declaring that Walls was responsible for the passengers' deaths because he was the "biggest military target", and this justified the action.
 The Rhodesian government responded to the attack by air-strikes on ZIPRA bases within the borders of Angola and Zambia.

 With the nation increasingly pressured by sanctions, the Rhodesian government offered an amnesty to the nationalist guerrillas operating in the field in March 1979, printing and distributing 1.5 million leaflets entitled: "TO ALL ZIPRA FORCES".
 The leaflets were printed with the signatures of Prime Minister Ian Smith, the ZANU founder Ndabaningi Sithole, United African National Council leader Abel Muzorewa, Chief Jeremiah Chirau, and Walls.
 Any who abandoned the Bush War were offered suffrage, food and medical treatment.
 Following this in April 1979, Walls issued an order to the Selous Scouts Regiment to train, organise, and support militants who had defected to the Rhodesian government's authority as part of Operation Favour.
 However this hearts and minds approach had only limited success, and the Bush War continued unabated.
 Following the Internal Settlement, Zimbabwe Rhodesia's government concluded a ceasefire with the Patriotic Front ahead of negotiations in London.